xAirx/FullStack-PassionProject/README.md

 ### **Docker-compose builds:**

-- Incidents-server - to be implemented
-- Incidents-portal - to be implemented
-- CineExporter - currently a default version of a node-exporter for prometheus
+- NodeExporter - currently a default version of a node-exporter for prometheus
 - Prometheus
 - AlertManager